Cyber Monday may be over, but great prices are here to stay.

 Its 3-hour battery life in night vision mode is not especially impressive.

-Even in extreme darkness, there are small amounts of light present, including infrared light that can’t be seen by eye.
+Even in extreme darkness, there are small amounts of light present, including infrared light that can’t be seen by the eye.

 Night vision goggles utilize image enhancement technology to amplify the light that’s present, so you can see objects even in the dark.